bitzz-22/Hashing-algorithms/SHA-256/README.md

 ## Features

-- Converts a string message to a `uint8_t` byte array.
 - Uses the `SHA256` function to compute the hash.
-- Prints the resulting SHA-256 hash in hexadecimal format.

 ## File Structure

-- `main.c`: The driver code that demonstrates how to hash a message using SHA-256.
+- `SHA256.c`: The driver code that demonstrates how to hash a message using SHA-256.
 - `SHA256.h`: The header file containing the declaration of the `SHA256` function.

 ## Requirements